CharlieHodgkinson/abstract-generative-art/README.md

 ## How to run it

-- make sure you have http-server installed globally `npm install -g http-server`
+- make sure you have browser-sync installed globally `npm install -g browser-sync`

 - run the server
-`http-server`
+`npm start`

-- go to the port outputted and click to generate art! :D
+- go to http://localhost:3000 and click to generate art! :D